-Uterine Fibroid Treatment in Chula Vista, CA
+Fibroid Removal in Chula Vista, CA

 Uterine fibroids are an especially tricky and perplexing condition to have.
 A majority of the time, these non-cancerous tumors within the uterus will not present any symptoms at all, making them quite difficult to diagnose.

 For others, symptoms of fibroids can cause a wide range of troublesome symptoms including heavy menstrual bleeding and intense pain.
 Women who experience daily struggles due to their fibroid symptoms are encouraged to seek treatment because these symptoms will likely only worsen as the fibroid(s) continue to grow even larger over time.
+Dr. Ray Kamali is a board-certified OBGYN with extensive experience diagnosing and treating uterine fibroids.
+Call (619) 271-2700 to schedule an appointment at our gynecology office in Chula Vista, CA today!

 Who is At-Risk?